MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 The disk manufacturing industry tends to express the device lifetime as MTBF or MTTF.
 This is an expected (mean) exponential lifetime for the *device*, but that does not give much information about the lifetime of data in individual files, blocks, or bits on the disk.
 There are several layers of error detection and correction in storage systems that tend to mask small errors in disk data and obscure the relationship between small data errors and drive failures.

 1. Block error correction on the disk.
 Disk data is written with error correcting coding that can repair small errors when reading data sectors.
 1. Bad block remapping in disk controllers.
 Smart disk controllers can take unreliable sectors out of service, replacing them with more reliable sectors from a pool of spares.
-Such remapping is usually transparent to most software.
+Such remapping is usually transparent to most software, but it may or may not be able to rescue the data residing on the bad blocks.
 1. RAID and similar redundant recording of sector data.
 Sector data may be recorded redundantly in mirror sets, or recorded partially in multiple versions using parity techniques, and so forth.

 The use of any or all of these techniques makes it very difficult to assess the relationship between drive failure statistics and block level errors.
 Small correlations have been found between S.M.A.R.T. error reporting statistics and subsequent drive failures, but there is no clear causal connection.  [cite Wikipedia article on S.M.A.R.T.]

 It must be stressed at this point that RAID and similar techniques protect only against *drive* failure; they do not protect against bad bits, blocks, or tracks when reading from a drive.
 If a disk drive fails completely, RAID and erasure code techniques can rebuild the data on that drive from redundant data stored on other drives.
-However, while a drive is still in operation, individual bad blocks on a drive will still read as bad blocks until the drive is removed from service and its data recovered, if possible, from the remaining drives in the redundancy set.
+However, while a drive is still in operation, individual bad blocks on a drive will still read as bad blocks until the drive is removed from service and its data recovered, *if possible*, from the remaining drives in the redundancy set.
 The data on a disk drive, even in a redundancy set, can deteriorate incrementally over time and cause documents (in our case documents, but files in general) to be altered badly.
 If deteriorated data cannot be repaired by block error correction techniques in the disk controller, then the data of the file or document may be permanently lost or corrupted.

 The rate of deterioration of data is not directly related to the lifetime of the disk drive itself.
 Drive failure may result from failures in the mechanisms of moving parts, the controller electronics, circuit boards, connectors, etc.  Data errors may result from surface wear, chemistry, radiation, lubrication, magnetic interference, and so forth, none of which seems very clearly related to the major causes of drive failure.
 (Physical contamination from airborne dust, chemicals, or humidity may be an exception.)

 ### Lifetime Expressed as Half-Life

 Also, we have chosen to use the half-life of objects (sectors, servers) rather than the more common mean exponential lifetime used in most statistical forumalas.
 Mean lifetime is a good statistical measure, but not intuitive to the non-expert.
 "By the end of an MTTF period, approximately 63% of the units will have failed" is not easily understood by most non-statisticians.
 (If we assume Poisson arrivals, the probability of failure in one average lifetime is (1-1/e).)
 We have chosen for all simulations and tables of results to express lifetime instead as half-life.
 "By the end of a half-life period, approximately half of the units will have failed" is easier to understand, and should be familiar to most people from examples of radioactive decay.

-(END OF HAND-WAVING, AT LEAST ON THIS TOPIC)

 ##  What is MTBF, Really?